thisisjoonlim/dsdocs/docs/readings/readings.md

 # Readings

-Summary of Books, Papers, Blogs for Data Scientists
+Summary of Books, Papers, Blogs for DS
 {: .fs-6 .fw-300 }

 ---